dshi22/CSC_paper/README.md

 # Maternal social care experience during adolescence and their children’s early health and educational outcomes

-This repository contains the R code used in the study:
+This repository contains the R code used in the following study:

 Shi D, Jay M, Gilbert R, Vousden N, Mc Grath-Lone L, Harron K. *Maternal social care experience during adolescence and their children’s early health and educational outcomes*.
 Communications Health.

-The analyses were conducted using the [ECHILD](https://www.echild.ac.uk/) (Education and Child Health Insights from Linked Data) resource, a national linked administrative dataset combining health, education, and children's social care records in England.
+The analyses were conducted using [ECHILD](https://www.echild.ac.uk/) (Education and Child Health Insights from Linked Data) resource, a national linked administrative dataset combining health, education, and children's social care records in England.

 ## Repository structure